Saltar al contenido principal

 Prompts and prompt engineering

-Prompts — prompt engineering — is how you optimize the output from the agents by helping the language models understand what output you want them to produce.
-The distinction between goals and instructions is crucial for effectively guiding AI models:
+Prompts—prompt engineering—is how you optimize the output from the agents by helping the language models understand what output you want them to produce.
+Instructions are crucial for effectively guiding AI models.

-• Instructions are the specific directives or guidelines provided to the agent to achieve the goals.
-They detail how the language model should process the input to meet the goal.
-For instance, an instruction might specify the format of the summary or the key points to include.
+Instructions are the specific directives and guidelines provided to the agent that define both what you want to achieve and how to achieve it.
+They detail the desired outcomes, objectives, and the specific approach the language model should take.
+For instance, an instruction might specify that you want to generate a summary, define the format of that summary, and include the key points to cover.

-In summary, goals outline what you want to accomplish, while instructions clarify how to get there.
+Instructions should clearly outline both what you want to accomplish and how to get there.

 Learn more